jxeeno/waratah-occupancy/README.md

 This script will generate a JSON file `occupancy.json` with each Waratah train's trip ID and their corresponding occupancy status.
 The trip IDs should match the trip IDs found in the GTFS static and GTFS realtime feeds.

+An example `occupancy.json` is provided in this repo.

 ## Quickstart

 You will need Node.js installed.
 Whilst the script was written and tested with Node.js v8.x, it may work on other versions too.
 YMMV.